Pulmonary Langerhans cell histiocytosis

 - interstitial fibrosis

-Differential depends on whether nodular or cystic change is the dominant feature.
+Differential depends on whether the nodular or cystic change is the dominant feature.

 Early in the disease, when nodules are the dominant feature, consider: